iter8-tools/docs/docs/getting-started/concepts.md

 Iter8 experiments make it simple to collect performance and business metrics for apps and ML models, assess and compare one or more app/ML model versions, validate [service-level objectives (SLOs)](#service-level-objectives), promote the winning version, and maximize business value during each release.

 ### Tasks
 An experiment is a set of tasks that are executed in a specific sequence.
+Iter8 provides pre-defined tasks for various functions such as the following:

+1. Generating load and collecting Iter8's built-in metrics for HTTP services.
-Iter8 provides pre-defined tasks for various functions such as generating load and collecting Iter8's built-in metrics for HTTP and gRPC services, collecting custom metrics for one or more versions of an app from databases, assessing [SLOs](#service-level-objectives), and checking if the application is ready.
+2. Generating load and collecting Iter8's built-in metrics for gRPC services.
+3. Fetching metrics for one or more versions of an app from databases.
+4. Assessing [SLOs](#service-level-objectives) for app versions.
+5. Checking if app is ready.

 ### Loops
-Iter8 experiments have a concept of loops.
 A single loop of an experiment involves the entire sequence of [tasks](#tasks) in the experiment executing once.
 You can configure experiments to loop once and finish (**single-loop**), or loop repeatedly over time (**multi-loop**).

 ### Execution environments
 Experiments can run inside Kubernetes clusters, in the local environment, and within CI/CD/GitOps workflows including GitHub Actions workflows.
 Experiments that are executed inside Kubernetes clusters are referred to as **Kubernetes experiments**.
 All other experiments are referred to as **local experiments**.